-An unfortunate reality of some Texas Child Protective Services cases is that the parental rights you hold about your children can be terminated due to the case.
-It is important to keep in mind, however, that this is one of many possible outcomes.
+An unfortunate reality of some Texas Child Protective Services cases is that the parental rights you hold about your children can be terminated due to the issue.
+It is crucial to keep in mind, however, that this is one of many possible outcomes.
 It is far from a likely outcome.
-Understandably, CPS court judges hesitate 2 terminate the parental rights of a parent unless the situation merits it.
+Understandably, CPS court judges hesitate 2 terminate the parental rights unless the situation merits it.
 We typically see circumstances come into play where past behavior has placed the child in repeated instances where immediate well-being is questioned.
 Think about cases where severe drug use or neglect of a child has a curd.

 As you can see, this is the most severe and most permanent option available to a CPS court judge.
 There is minimal opportunity to appeal the termination of your parental rights.
 Furthermore, there is no ability to file a motion for a new trial or any procedural elements available to you as there would be a child custody or divorce case.
 With this in mind, you must be able to get it right the first time and get CPS out of your life as quickly as possible.